jihadabuzuhri/University-Portal-System-Apex/README.md

 # University-Portal-System-Apex

-You can trying the System from:
+You can try the System from:

 https://apex.oracle.com/pls/apex/finalproject_aaup/r/university11/login?session=113631803987652